Bison STEM Scholars

 After all application packets have been reviewed, the top applicants will be invited to participate in a selection process.
 It will be an overnight experience and finalists will reside on-campus with current Howard University students.
 Finalists and their parents are responsible for travel expenses.
 Those with demonstrated financial need should contact the BSSP Office in advance.
 The Selection Weekend Program will include among other activities, a panel interview.

 After Selection Weekend has concluded, information gleaned from the Selection Weekend experience will be assessed.
 Approximately 25 finalists (can vary from year-to-year) will be chosen as program participants.
 Offers will be sent out and responses must be received by May 1st.
-To matriculate as a Bison STEM Scholar, the Summer Bridge Program must be successfully completed.
+To matriculate in the Fall as a Bison STEM Scholar, the Summer Bridge Program must be successfully completed.

 Bison STEM Scholars Summer Bridge Program